Ben10164/CPSC331/1-Principals and Theory.md

 7. Aesthetic & minimalist design
 8. Help users recognize, diagnose, & recover from errors
 9. Provide online documentation & help

+## Lecture #07

+### Perception Guidelines (Cont.)

+* Expectation-induced blindness
+  * being "blind" to slightchanges: "next" and "back" being switched at a random page
+* Habituation
+  * similar to the previous
+  * Something we see so often we ingore it: terms-of-service
+* Inattentional blindness
+  * the gorilla going into the middle of the basketball passing scene

+### Implication for Design

+1. Avoid Ambiguity
+   1. ensure users interpret information displays uniformly
+   2. if ambiguity is unavoidable
+      1. use standards or conventions
+      2. "prime" users to resolve ambiguity
+2. Be consistant
+   1. users will have expectations based on context
+   2. they will expect controls and information to be in consistent locations
+   3. they will also expect them to have the same function and appearance across different screens
+3. Understand users' goals
+   1. users' goals strongly influence what they perceive
+   2. ensure that exactly the information and functionality needed are readily available at every step of interaction
+   3. realize that users may not notice or discover items unrelated to their goals

+## Lecture #07 (Cont.)

+### Human Perception & Color Vision

+How does the brain co,bine cones to allow us to see color?

+By Subtraction!

+* Red-green difference signal channel compoutes differences in signals from medium-low-frequency cones
+* Yellow-bluedifference signal channel subtracts signals from high and low-frequency cones
+* Luminance (black-white) signal channel adds signals from low-and medium-frequency cones
+* Nearby signals from these channels are subtracted to produce color vision<https://en.wikipedia.org/wiki/Color_vision>

+Ability depends on their presentation

+* Paleness-The paler the colors are, the  harder it is to tell them apart
+* Color patch size-The smaller the color patches, the harder it is for us to distinguish between them
+* Separation-The more separated the patches are, the harder it is for us to distinguish between them

+Color-blindness is a limiting factor

+* People who are color blind *can* see colors!
+* They just have trouble distinguishing certain pairs of color
+  * one or more color subtraction channels are not working normally
+* 8% or men, 0.5% of women have this issue

+Red-green color blindness is most common

+* Colors that would be hard for red-green colorblind people to distinguish:
+  * Dark red from black
+  * Blue from purple
+  * Light green from white
+* To test a design, put it through a color-blindness filter

+We do not have complete control over color

+* Colors may appear different on different displays, which vary by make, model, driver, and settings
+* Many colors look the same on gray scale displays
+* viewing angle can influence colors
+* colors may be washed out by ambient light

+Peripheral vision

+* Spatial resolution of human vision is best within *foveal field*
+*